 News & how you can make something great happen

-In 2018, PortSide NewYork has a means to finally fulfill our vision of creating a dynamic, future-focused maritime center with a focus on equity.
-It will be a place for diverse stakeholders - as NYC's waterfront should be.
+In 2018, PortSide NewYork has a means to fulfill our long-standing vision of creating a dynamic, future-focused maritime center that combines working waterfront, public access and community development and connects New Yorkers of all types to the benefits of their waterfront, especially those who are underserved and disconnected.
 This space will make PortSide a year-round facility that is a asset for all sectors of the Red Hook community, an amenity to users of NYC Ferry and Brooklyn Cruise Terminal in Red Hook, and visiting New Yorkers and tourists.

 See this powerpoint for an overview of our goals, history, and this space.

-Can you do outreach (analog and digital)?
+Help with outreach (analog and digital).
 Red Hook likes outreach face to face and via flyers in store windows.
 We have stakeholders around NYC and harbor to contact, and we'll need people to help with all that.

 In the next phase, we will need contractors and people with trade skills to rehab the space.